technolojin/GLOFSFE/README.md

 <https://doi.org/10.1063/1.5001388>

 ## Requirement
+* Minimum
   * MATLAB 2013a or later
   * Image Processing Toolbox
-for GPGPU option
+* Optional (GPGPU usage)
   * MATLAB R2016a or later
   * Parallel Computing Toolbox

 ## Install
 1. Unpack the files, if necessary